-Mr. Smith, age 65, has served as a director since June 2013.
+Mr. Smith, age 66, has served as a director since June 2013.
 Since June 2020, Mr. Smith has been practicing law as a solo practitioner at and is the owner of Steven R. Smith Law, LLC.
-From 2017-2020 shareholder of the law firm of Baker Donelson.
-During 2003 to 2016, Mr. Smith practiced health law with the law firm of Ober, Kaler, Grimes & Shriver ("Ober Kaler") and was a member of the firm's Management Committee.
+From 2017-2020, Mr. Smith was a shareholder of the law firm of Baker Donelson.
+During 2003 to 2016, Mr. Smith practiced health law with the law firm of Ober, Kaler, Grimes & Shriver ("Ober Kaler") and was a shareholder and member of the firm's Management Committee.
 Mr. Smith was the Managing Partner of the Washington, D.C. office of Ober Kaler prior to its merger with Baker Donelson in January 2017.
-He practices exclusively in the health care regulatory, operational and transactional areas where he counsels hospitals, physicians and other clients on a variety of issues including corporate governance, executive compensation and agreements; compliance, from both an operational and legal standpoint; medical staff relationships; and risk and claims management, insurance coverage and fiduciary responsibilities.
+His practice focuses on corporate and business matters primarily in the health care field.
+Within the health care field, he provides advice and counsel to hospitals, physicians and other clients on a variety of issues including corporate governance, executive compensation and agreements; compliance, from both an operational and legal standpoint; medical staff relationships; and risk and claims management, insurance coverage and fiduciary responsibilities.
 Prior to joining Ober Kaler, Mr. Smith was Senior Vice-President and General Counsel for a large healthcare system in Maryland for 10 years where he was responsible for all legal matters, as well as various operations aspects, of the healthcare system.
 Mr. Smith is the uncle of Mr. Lipar, our Chief Executive Officer and Chairman of the Board.
 Mr. Smith is the chair of our Nominating and Corporate Governance Committee and is a member of our Audit Committee.

-With his wealth of knowledge on issues relating to corporate governance, fiduciary responsibility, and experience providing counsel to boards of directors, Mr. Smith provides us with a unique perspective on issues affecting the Company.
-This expertise, combined with his leadership experience as a senior executive, enables Mr. Smith to be a valuable member of our Board of Directors.
+With his wealth of knowledge on issues relating to corporate governance, fiduciary responsibility, risk management, and experience providing counsel to boards of directors, Mr. Smith provides us with a unique perspective on issues affecting the Company.
+This expertise, combined with his leadership experience as a senior executive, enables Mr. Smith to be a valuable member of our Board of Directors, a member of our Audit Committee, and Chair of our Nominating and Corporate Governance Committee.